 Wellesley College values student mental health and wellbeing.
-The Counseling Service offers a range of services to support student resilience and psychological growth.
-Last year 36% of domestic and international students from all class years were seen in Counseling.
+The Stone Center offers a range of services to support student resilience and psychological growth.
 We offer time-limited services, with most students coming for an average of 6-8 sessions.
 Students may also come and go as support is needed during their time at college.
-For individuals seeking ongoing or weekly psychotherapy, we can arrange for an outside referral with a counselor or clinic in the Wellesley or Boston area.
+For individuals seeking ongoing or weekly psychotherapy, we can arrange for a referral to a counselor or clinic in the Wellesley or Boston area or where you are residing.
 We also recommend purchasing the College Insurance, University Health Plans, to assist with the cost of therapy by an off-campus provider.
 There is no additional charge for our services, but medication is covered by a student’s medical insurance.

 There are many ways to get help.
 WellTrack is offered to Wellesley students as a free, interactive self-help app to support your mental health and well-being.
 Based on cognitive-behavioral approaches, the app focuses on three primary concerns: Anxiety, Stress and Depression.

-We offer outreach workshops and programs such as our popular, Coping with Procrastination, PAWs for Wellness, An Oasis of Guided Imagery, and Fresh Check Day Mental Health Fair.
+We offer outreach workshops and programs such as our popular, Coping with Procrastination and Fresh Check Day Mental Health Fair.
 We collaborate with peer health educators on a variety of topics throughout the year, because we believe in the power of role modeling and social norming regarding self-care.
 Check out Groups and Workshops

-Group therapy and support groups are great for students who are seeking connections with others who may have similar concerns.
+During this time, group therapy and support groups are great for students to break through the isolation caused by social distancing.
+Do you want to experience a space where you can share your concerns and feel you are not alone with them?
 We typically run about 5-6 groups per semester and students make a commitment to attend and uphold one another’s privacy and confidentiality.
 Check out Groups and Workshops for up-to-date information.
 Student requests have helped shape the development of these offerings.
 Requests or questions about groups or workshops can be directed to Jan Park, Assistant Director of Group & Outreach Activities at email@example.com.